MileHacker Logo

 Long-Distance Buses

-Major coach operators like FlixBus and BlaBlaBus provide comprehensive national and international routes from Lyon.
-Bus stations are typically located near Lyon Perrache or Lyon Part-Dieu.
+Major coach operators like FlixBus and BlaBlaBus have wide-ranging national and international routes from Lyon.
+Bus terminals are typically located near Lyon Perrache or Lyon Part-Dieu.
 Buses are often a cheaper, though slower, alternative to trains for intercity travel.

 Train Travel in France